hugoestradas/TS-Keras-101/README.md

 Description:

-For this Keras Model, I’m going to create a very simple neural networks that learns how to divide these two sets of data.
+For this Keras Model, I’m going to create a very simple neural network that learns how to divide these two sets of data.

 I am going to use a test set generator to create these clusters of data.